 Roberts, Glore & Co.

-Roberts, Glore & Co. has been providing fee-only advisory services since 1984.
-The firm’s 350-member client base consists of individuals, high-net-worth individuals, pension plans, charitable organizations, other investment advisors and corporations.
+Roberts, Glore & Co. is a fee-only firm with a client base consisting of individuals, high-net-worth individuals, pension plans, charitable organizations, other investment advisors and corporations.

 Roberts, Glore & Co.
 Background

 Roberts, Glore & Co. was founded in 1984 by William J. O. Roberts and James D. MacDonald.
-Shortly after the turn of the century, the two founders transferred ownership of the firm to current principal owners CEO Clemens P. Ciupke and president Jim L. Calaway.
-Among the firm’s five advisors, there are two chartered financial analysts (CFAs), one certified public accountant (CPA) and one certified financial planner (CFP).
+Shortly after the turn of the century, the two founders transferred ownership of the firm to current principal owners CEO Clemens P. Ciupke and President Jim L. Calaway.

 Roberts, Glore & Co.
 Investment Philosophy